FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 1 - Publishing your first Web Apps/README.md

 # Goal
 For this part of the bootcamp, our attendees will create a shiny new website in Visual Studio.
-We'll then add a form to capture a message submitted by the user.
+We'll add a form to capture a message submitted by the user.
 Finally, they'll deploy to Azure App Service so the entire world can marvel at their amazing websites!

 # Reference
 https://www.asp.net/mvc